TheOdinProject/curriculum/advanced_html_css/accessibility/wai_aria.md

 #### aria-describedby

 The `aria-describedby` attribute modifies the description property in the accessibility tree.
-Similar to the `aria-labelledby` attribute, when you use this attribute you pass in the `id` values of other elements as the `aria-describedby` value, and the elements whose `id` value are passed in can also be visually hidden.
+Similar to the `aria-labelledby` attribute, when you use this attribute, you pass in the `id` values of other elements as the `aria-describedby` value, and the elements whose `id` values are passed in can also be visually hidden.

 ```html
 <label>Password: